 Reasons to avoid:

 When we last tested Boardman’s full-suspension platform, in MTR 8.8 guise, we had high hopes, but it didn’t quite deliver.
 The geometry and sizing were both on the money and it looks stunning, but the rear suspension on the MTR 8.8 felt stodgy and congested, robbing the bike of grip, pop and control.
-This MTR 8.8 is the new updated model, and it gains bigger wheels and a redesigned frame with more rear wheel travel and different geometry.
+This MTR 8.8 is the new updated model, and it gains a sleek new frame with different geometry.
 Much more modern in sizing, components such as the bar and stem have been updated to allow riders to really exploit the more aggressive angles and generous fit.
-It also came up short on its claimed travel, 131mm instead of the advertised 140mm.
 If Boardman has woken up the shock tune to give the suspension more grip and the bike a more dynamic ride, then this could be a stone-cold trail bargain.
-There’s also the MTR 8.6, which saves you a few hundred quid, but lacks a dropper post and misses out on the RockShox suspension fork.
+But with tough competition from the likes of Calibre and Voodoo, it’s going to have its work cut out.

 Read our full test review of the Boardman MTR 8.8